evanshortiss/shipwars-deployment/README.md

 # This deploys the primary game components, without Kafka integrations
 ./deploy.game.sh

-# Print the route to the game UI that you can access in your we browser
+# Print the route to the game UI that you can access in your web browser over HTTPS
 oc get route shipwars-client -n shipwars -o jsonpath='{.spec.host}'
 ```